 Some manufacturers such as LG and Samsung have their own Android phone interface, so settings may vary.
 Look for ‘Tethering’ or ‘Mobile hotspot’ in the menu.

 iPhone: For an iPhone look for the ‘Personal Hotspot’ option in the Settings menu.
-Click for more details on how to set up tethering.
+Find out how to set up tethering on an iPhone.

 Windows Phone: Head to the Settings menu and tap ‘Internet Sharing’.
 Turn the slider next to Sharing ‘On’ and under Share over select Wi-fi.
 Give your phone a name and set up a password.